BDI-pathogens/BEEHIVE_GWAS/README.md

 `6_predict_phenotypes_additional.R`

 Uses the results from discovery GWAS to predict the phenotype in the BEEHIVE additional dataset using the polygenic score.
 The arguments are the name of the phenotype and the p-value threshold used for this prediction.
+This returns the table `prediction_polygenic_score.csv`

 ## 7. ADDITIONAL ANALYSIS OF SHCS DATA